vermagit/hpc-containers/singularity/recipes/README.md

 # Singularity Definitions
 This directory contains Singularity definition files to build images which are available at the [Singularity Library](https://cloud.sylabs.io/library/verma).

 The definition files have been kept minimal.
 Please review the definition files and modify accordingly for other use cases.
+These also contain examples for running the containers, either within the %test or %runscript sections.

 ## Recipes
 The hierarchy of the 'layered' approach is as follows, with each successive layer re-using and building upon the previous layer.